Best Software

 Strengths:

-• Unmatched workflow automation for complex enterprise approval processes
+• Deep workflow automation for complex enterprise approval processes

 • AI Research Agent provides legal research within the contract platform